 Snow Fence is a double spiral labyrinth*, 50’ in diameter and 4’ high, constructed of flexible and easily obtained snow fencing.
-Made of red-dyed wood slats, this iconic Canadian article will create a large, dramatic installation with minimal materials, which is easily mountable anywhere in the world.
+Made of red-dyed wood slats, this iconic Canadian article creates a large, dramatic installation with minimal materials.

 In this case the red snow fence is both the labyrinth and the red thread.
 However instead of creating danger, fear and anxiety, the never-ending pathways of Snow Fence inspire journeys of exploration and discovery.
 Each of the two entrances lead to the center which is neither a goal nor destination, but a turning point on the journey.
 From opposite sides, two people embark on a dialogue of discovery, traveling in their own spiral.
 Crossing paths in the middle, at journey’s end they realize that each completed where the other began.
 Through this shared experience, they perceive that though traveling on different paths, there is an equality and balance in their common humanity.

-Deceptively simple and elegant, this installation will be startlingly beautiful whether on green grass, white snow, red earth or grey sand.
+Deceptively simple and elegant, this installation is startlingly beautiful whether on green grass, white snow, red earth or grey sand.
 The open-slat structure reveals patterns of movement and casts shadows on the ground, changing as the sun crosses the sky.
-It will engage, intrigue and inspire participants of all ages to walk along the generous 4’ wide walkway.
+It engages, intrigues and inspires participants of all ages to walk along the generous 4’ wide walkway.